Cwrighty92/northcoders-news-be/README2.md

 npm run seed:dev

-You should receive a Begining seed successfully done Console.log if the seed has completed
+You should receive a seed successfully done Console.log if the seed has completed

-Testing
+<strong>Testing</strong>

 To run the test database ensure you are CD'd to the repo and run the following command:

 npm test

-Tests

 The test file tests:

 1. That the endpoints of the API function as they should do gaining the right results with the test data used
 2. That errors are given for end points - 400 and 404

-Using the API
+<strong>Using the API</strong>

 The below are all available endpoints, you can use a browser preferably google chrome to connect to localhost:9090/api to get any GET requests.
 I recommend using PostMan for anything else - POST PUT DELETE etc